dsrkoc/groovy-sql-stream-extension/README.md

 Getting started
 ---------------

-For the extension module to be functional, Groovy 2.0 is required.
+For the extension module to be functional, Groovy 2.0 or greater is required.

 Usage: